FeanorTheElf/he-ring/examples/bfv_impl_v2/Readme.md

     );
 }
 ```
-The choice of the multiplication ring RNS factors here is more complicated than it should be.
-In particular, we will use [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`], which requires that the RNS factors of `multiplication_ring` are sorted ascendingly by modulus, and that the RNS factors of `ciphertext_ring` are a prefix of those of `multiplication_ring`.
-Our implementation ensures that, since we choose the RNS factors of `ciphertext_ring` to have at most 56 bits, and add only RNS factors of 57 bits to this list to get the RNS base for `multiplication_ring`.
-However, we intend to change the implementation of [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`] to allow for arbitrary RNS bases in the future.
-This will then allow for a much simpler implementation of `create_multiplication_ring()`, since we can just use `sample_primes()` for a bitlength `> 2 * log2(q) + log2(n)` to generate the RNS base.

 Next, we turn to the question on how to map the elements of `R_q` to `R_(qq')`.
 While we could do it in the same way as before, i.e. take the shortest lift of each coefficient and map it into `Z/(qq')`, this would again mean using arbitrary-precision integers.